-- Consequences of the economic crisis on housing affordability - Consequences of the economic crisis on developers and the impact on building new houses - Increase demand on the private rented sector - Over the past ten years house prices in The Braintree District have risen at a faster rate than national rates - Average income in the Braintree District remains lower than the rest of Essex - Pockets of social isolation exist in many communities - To meet the housing demands of the urban and rural communities.
+- Consequences of the economic crisis on housing affordability. - Consequences of the economic crisis on developers and the impact on building new houses. - In November 2021 RICS reported material cost increases had reached a 40 year high. - Over the past ten years house prices in The Braintree District have risen at a faster rate than national rates.
+Local Housing Allowance rates remain frozen at their 2020-21 levels.
+These will now remain in place until 31st March 2023. - Average income in the Braintree District remains lower than the rest of Essex. - Pockets of social isolation exist in . many communities. - To meet the housing demands of the urban and rural communities.